ItIsCiprian/Terminal-Prompt-Using-Starship/README.md

 Now restart your terminal app.
 You will be greeted by the default starship prompt.

-Starship Demo 1
-If you have some other shell rather than the above two, go to starship documentation and find your preferred shell there.

 Customize Starship
 To customize your shell prompt, create a “starship.toml” file in your config directory.